Changelog

 Authentication Error Responses

-Currently, we do not always redirect back to your redirect URL when an error occurs.
+Currently, we generally do not redirect back to your redirect URL when an error occurs.
 This will change with the new authentication API.
-Where possible, we will now be redirecting back to your redirect URL with an Authentication Error Response, which is specified in section 3.1.2.6 of the OpenID specifications.
+We will now be redirecting back to your redirect URL in more scenarios with an Authentication Error Response, which is specified in section 3.1.2.6 of the OpenID specifications.

 With this change, you will get more information about what are the errors that users face while authenticating with Singpass, and can handle the error flows appropriately.
 However, this also means that you must ensure that you have proper error handling in place for these errors.